-Join Richard Harrington for an in-depth discussion in this video Quiet shutter-release and quiet continuous shutter-release modes, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Quiet shutter-release and quiet continuous shutter-release modes, part of Learning the Nikon D600 and D610.

 - If you've ever been around a lot of cameras at once,…you may have noticed the sound of all of them clicking.…This can be distracting or even downright annoying.…Particularly in certain circumstances.…Maybe you're shooting a wedding ceremony,…or you're in a quiet museum, and the sound…of your camera is distracting others.…Fortunately, Nikon offers two different…quiet shutter-release modes.…The quiet shutter-release is…just like a single release mode.…It's going to take a single photo, except the mirror…in the camera does not click back into place.…The mirror will go back when the shutter-release…is no longer pressed, so this gives you,…the shooter, greater control.…

 Additionally, the quiet mode will disable all…of the camera's beeps and feedback sounds…so it's not making a lot of extra noise.…If you need to shoot continuously, the Qc,…or Quiet Continuous Shutter-Release mode,…will shoot up to three frames per second.…It's very similar to one of the continuous release modes,…except the overall camera noise is dramatically reduced.…

 Want to get up and running even faster?
 Check out the "Quick Start" chapter to learn how to use your D600 or D610 straight out of the box.